sozialhelden/accessibility-cloud/docs/ac-format.md

 - There should be a current valid schema for the complete accessiblity-specification.
 Thise schema is validated during import and mappings with invalid datapoints or formats produce warnings and are omitted.
 However, additions, refinements and clarifications of that schema should be moderated by the ac-community painless and fast. (e.g. 1-3 days between suggestion and implementation).
 - Sooner or later a visual mapping / exploration / description of the data catalog is necessary.
 [This concept](https://invis.io/XF8W2XHE4#/130859674_A06-Details) can be a good starting point.
 - We group different aspects of the accessibility-data spacially (entrance, stairs, restrooms) instead of need (wheelchair vs. visually impaired).
-- Should balance depth of datastructure with amount of properties.
+- Should balance depth of data structure with amount of properties.
 E.i. don't nest two properties for the sake of nesting.
-- Group interpreting/sumarization properties outside of groups (e.g. don't nest `.isStepFree`  into `.steps.`.
+- Group interpreting/summarization properties outside of groups (e.g. don't nest `.isStepFree`  into `.steps.`.
 Otherwise the path of the complete property would be awkward to read (`.entrance.isStepFree` is better than `.entrance.steps.isStepFree`)
+- Types of accessibility should clarified -> bad: `isAccessible` better: `accessibleWithWheelchar`

 ## Code-style